‘Extremely low pay’ cited at U.S. Senate hearing as prime reason for teacher shortage

 - Oops!Something went wrong.Please try again later.

-John Arthur, a teacher at Meadowlark Elementary in Salt Lake City, Utah, testified before the Senate Health, Education, Labor and Pensions Committee in Washington, D.C., on June 20, 2024.
-(Screen capture from committee webcast)
+John Arthur, a teacher at Meadowlark Elementary in Salt Lake City, Utah, testified before the Senate Health, Education, Labor and Pensions Committee in Washington, D.C., on Thursday, June 20, 2024.
+Screenshot from committee webcast.

 WASHINGTON — The only reason John Arthur is able to be a public school teacher is because his wife makes much more money than he does.